What Subjects Are on the Digital SAT?

 After you've figured out which subjects you can improve the most in, spend most of your time on these areas.
 By doing so, you'll likely see score improvements more quickly.

-Conclusion: What Subjects Are on the SAT Test?
+Conclusion: What Subjects Are on the Digital SAT Test?

-The SAT has three major sections that will test your skills in reading comprehension, writing and grammar, and math.
+The digital SAT has two major sections that will test your skills in reading comprehension, writing and grammar, and math.
 Each of these sections includes material from several different subjects that you should be comfortable with.

 Knowing which subjects are on the SAT will help you be better prepared for the test.
 To help with your studying, you should also complete high-quality practice problems and practice exams and pinpoint your weak areas so that your studying is effective and focused.